 VoiceNation clients a mixture of both positive and negative reviews online.
 They report that the service is a good value for the money and right for small businesses.
 However, some VoiceNation clients say they have received complaints from customers that receptionists have been rude during calls, which should be kept in mind during the decision-making process.
 Read our VoiceNation user review page for more insight.

 Where to Find VoiceNation

-VoiceNation is a great choice for small business owners who want a message-only answering service at a low price.
+VoiceNation is a great choice for small business owners who want a low-cost answering service that includes minutes.
 The company offers a free seven-day trial, and accounts can usually be set up within one business day or less.
 Visit VoiceNation’s website for details.

-Best for Custom Scripting and Expert Customer Troubleshooting: Map Communications
+Best for Custom Scripting & Expert Troubleshooting: Map Communications

 Map Communications Pricing

-Map Communication’s Standard plan is $39 per month with no minutes; each minute is $1.15.
+Map Communication’s Standard plan is $39 per month with no minutes, and each minute is $1.15.
 The Business plan is $149 per month, includes 125 minutes, and additional minutes are $1.09.
 The Executive plan is $249 per month, includes 225 minutes, and additional minutes are $1.07.
-Map Communication’s pricing is competitive with similar solutions on the market.
+Map Communications’ pricing is competitive with similar solutions on the market.

 Map Communications Features

 Map Communications virtual answering service plans include live 24/7 receptionist service, text and email message delivery, nationwide 800 number or local number, and custom scripts.
-Ruby, Abby Connect, and Davinci also offer the same features.
-However, Map stands out for its call overflow service and custom scripting.
-Map’s customer support team is available by phone via an online contact form.
+Ruby Receptionists, Abby Connect, and Davinci also offer the same features.
+However, Map Communications stands out for its call overflow service and custom scripting.
+Map Communications’ customer support team is available by phone via an online contact form.

 Map Communications specializes in highly customized scripts that allow businesses to manage anything from basic order processing to complex technical troubleshooting.
-Scripts can also include making and canceling appointments, processing payments, and screening callers for solo business owners like salons and Real Estate Agents.
-VoiceNation also offers custom scripting, but additional fees apply.
+Scripts can also include making and canceling appointments, processing payments, and screening callers for solo business owners like salons and Realtors.
+VoiceNation also offers custom scripting, but only with certain service plans.

 Live Receptionist Service

 All calls are answered by a live receptionist 24/7/365, including major holidays.
 This feature is included with all pricing plans at no charge.
 This feature is also available with Davinci and VoiceNation’s plans, but at a higher cost.
-Ruby Receptionist and Abby’s live receptionist hours are limited, and RingCentral doesn’t offer the feature at all.
+Ruby Receptionists and Abby Connect’s live receptionist hours are limited, and RingCentral doesn’t offer the feature at all.

 Map Communications includes call overflow in all its pricing plans.
 It can pick up calls after a certain number of rings, calls that come in while your office lines are busy, when office lines are forward, or according to a customized plan.
-VoiceNation also offers the feature as part of its tailored solutions, and Abby Connect offers call overflow, but its plan costs are higher.
+Abby Connect also offers call overflow, but its plan costs are higher.

 What Map Communications Is Missing